Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Heating is by firewood (from Keveral and other local woods), and by gas central heating in half of the house.

-10 of us (out of 13) have our own motor vehicle.
+4 out of 9 Keveral people have our own motor vehicle.

 Visiting